 In order to study at a German university, you need at least a high school certificate.
 Before you apply, you should verify that your degree is equivalent to a German advanced high school certificate (“Abitur” or “Allgemeine Hochschulreife”), if you want to study at university, or an advanced technical college certificate (“Fachhochschulreife”), if you want to study at a university of applied sciences.
 The recognition of high school certificates is called “Zeugnisbewertung" or "Schulische Anerkennung".

 If you already studied at a university in your country of origin, but didn’t earn a degree, you might be able to join a German programme at the equivalent level.
 This depends on which of your courses or credit points are recognised in Germany (“Akademische Anerkennung”).
-You can find more information about this procedure here.
+On anerkennung-in-deutschland.de, you can find more information about the procedure.